 Your company might focus on relationship differentiation and post meaningful content that isn’t boastful or sales-driven to stand out and attract notice.

 You could tell stories or communicate something unique and different from your competition in your content.

-You could make posting excellent copy the mindset and a lifestyle within your organization.
+You could make posting an excellent copy of the mindset and lifestyle within your organization.

 Product differentiation is significant because it increases brand loyalty and creates brand equity—you make more money!

 As I’ve mentioned repeatedly in this article, older women have more spending power than ever.

 And brands need to catch up; they might be leaving money on the table.